bnjmnt4n/ofcrse/src/content/articles/postgres-rls.md

 COMMIT
 ```

-When directly comparing the `id` column to a single value, the query planner produces a much faster query plan.
-It uses an index scan to find the matching row, before checking if that row satisfies the corresponding `workspace_members` row requirement.
-This is definitely much better than the sequential scan.
+Since we're directly specifying the `id` of the row we want to access, a much faster query plan is produced.
+An index scan is used first to find the matching row, before checking if that row satisfies the corresponding `workspace_members` row requirement.
+This avoids the sequential scan since the query planner knows that the `id` column is unique and there can only be a single row which matches a given ID, so an index scan to find a single row would be much faster.

 However, if you want to perform a query selecting all the `workspace_members` that satisfy the RLS policy conditions, you can't just provide a single ID for an equality comparison.
 The somewhat ugly workaround here is to specify the RLS policy condition again, this time as a `where` condition for the query: